 Pomeranian

 High-energy puffs of fluff, Pomeranians—one of the most popular dog breeds—appear to be all fur, and that’s sort of correct.
-They max out at seven pounds, though their copious double-coat fur makes them look a lot stockier.
+They max out at 7 pounds, though their copious double-coat fur makes them look a lot stockier.
 They need frequent brushing to tease out that undercoat; otherwise, you’ll find furballs wafting all over your house.
 This is one fluffy dog whose fur shouldn’t be cut short—he needs that dense coat to keep him warm in the winter and cool in the summer.
 Plus, how cute is that curly tail?

-Medium-size fluffy dogs
+Medium-size fluffy dog breeds

 Shetland sheepdog